Sonic the Hedgehog 2 (8-bit video game): Development and release

 Sonic the Hedgehog 2 was developed by Aspect with co-operation from Sega, unlike its predecessor which was developed by Ancient.
 Craig Stitt, who worked as a stage artist with Sega Technical Institute (STI) on Sonic 2 for the Sega Genesis, stated that there was little interaction between Aspect and STI.

-Both versions of Sonic the Hedgehog 2 were released in PAL territories in November 1992.
-The Game Gear version was released in Japan on November 21 and in North America in December 1992.
+Both versions of Sonic the Hedgehog 2 were released in PAL territories on November 24, 1992.
+The Game Gear version was released in Japan on November 21, 1992, and in North America the following month.
 It was the first four megabit cart for the Game Gear, the largest yet.
-The Master System version remained exclusive to PAL territories until it was released in December 2008 for the Wii Virtual Console.
-The Game Gear version was included as an unlockable bonus in Sonic Adventure DX (2003), and as one of the games featured in the Sonic compilation Sonic Gems Collection (2005).
-It was also released on the Nintendo 3DS eShop in June 2013.
+The Master System version remained exclusive to PAL territories until it was released for the Wii's Virtual Console digital distribution service in Japan in November 2008, and in North America and PAL territories a month later.
+The Game Gear version was included as an unlockable bonus in Sonic Adventure DX: Director's Cut (2003), and as one of the games featured in the Sonic compilation Sonic Gems Collection (2005).
+The Game Gear version was released for the Nintendo 3DS's Virtual Console in Japan on October 31, 2012, followed by an international release on June 27, 2013.
 It was also released along with the other 11 Game Gear Sonic games on Sonic Origins Plus in 2023.

 In the United Kingdom, all versions of Sonic the Hedgehog 2 (including the 16-bit Sonic 2) combined topped the Christmas 1992 sales charts.
-For the month of December 1992, the Mega Drive version was ranked number one, the Game Gear version number three, and the Master System version number four, while Super Mario Land 2 for the Game Boy was number two.
+For the month of December 1992, the Mega Drive version was ranked number one, the Game Gear version number three, and the Master System version number four, while Super Mario Land 2: 6 Golden Coins for the Game Boy was number two.
 Sonic 2 is the bestselling Game Gear game, having sold over 400,000 copies.